What Is WestConnex?

 WestConnex holds the dubious honour of ‘largest urban tollway construction project in the southern hemisphere’ at a time when most cities across the globe are tearing down their inner-city motorways because they’ve proven to be counterproductive.

-The $16.8 billion project - a 33km largely-underground network of private tollways that the NSW government is building around Sydney at immense cost to taxpayers and the environment - is not yet fully funded.
+The $16.8 billion project (estimated by the City of Sydney to cost in excess of $45 billion) – a 33km largely-underground network of private tollways that the NSW government is building around Sydney at immense cost to taxpayers and the environment – has been described as a Ponzi scheme.
 Its business model is reliant upon large tolls being extracted by private consortia (which the NSW government guarantees against loss).
 No profits will flow back to NSW taxpayers.
 Tolls on the M4 (being re-introduced to help fund WestConnex) will herald this expensive new era of motoring for Sydney.
-'Rat running' (drivers taking everyday roads to avoid tolls) will become prevalent.
+‘Rat running’ (drivers taking everyday roads to avoid tolls) will become prevalent.

 WestConnex has already created havoc across many parts of the Inner West (most notably in Haberfield and St Peters).
-The project is only 24% complete.
-Tunnelling, traffic disruption, pollution, the destruction of homes, businesses, communities, natural environments and heritage is proposed to continue until 2023.
+Tunnelling, traffic disruption, pollution, the destruction of homes, businesses, communities, natural environments and heritage is proposed to continue for some time to come.

 Most countries have ceased bringing motor traffic into their city centres.
 In Seoul (see image above), an elevated inner-city motorway (built in 1976) was removed in 2003, and replaced with public gardens and waterways.
 In January 2017 the mayor of Paris unveiled plans to restrict traffic and to pedestrianise the city centre in an attempt to halve the number of private cars on the road, and reduce pollution.